innokenty/dungeon-hero/README.md

 ## P.S.
 Spoiler
 It looks like that:

-* Show you charachter info
+* Show your charachter info
 ```
 > i
 Innokenty